lynnfaraday/aresmush.com/_root/features/index.md

 ## Make it Easier to Play

 Ares is designed to offer a familiar experience to both Penn and TinyMUX players, so experienced players will feel right at home.
-At the same time, a fully-integrated [web portal](/web_portal) and streamlined commands make the game easier to play for new players and old alike.
+At the same time, a fully-integrated [Web Portal](/web_portal) and streamlined commands make the game easier to play for new players and old alike.

 Learn more at [Ares for Players](/features/ares-for-players).